dominikkawka/PYNT/README.md

 ## Features
 - Customise Width, Height and RGB of canvas
+- Select tools using the toolbar
 - Draw using the pencil tool
+- Erase parts of drawings using the eraser tool

 ## Key-bindings
 Key-bindings and shortcuts to optimise workflow.